TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 environment variables.
 However, this setting does not allow the installed libraries and executables to be easily moved or relocated.
 There are several built-in CMake variables that control how RPATH is handled related to installations.
-The build-in CMake variables that control RPATH handling include ``CMAKE_INSTALL_RPATH``, ``CMAKE_SKIP_BUILD_RPATH``, ``CMAKE_SKIP_INSTALL_RPATH``, ``CMAKE_SKIP_RPATH``, ``CMAKE_BUILD_WITH_INSTALL_RPATH``, ``CMAKE_INSTALL_RPATH_USE_LINK_PATH``.
+The built-in CMake variables that control RPATH handling include ``CMAKE_INSTALL_RPATH``, ``CMAKE_SKIP_BUILD_RPATH``, ``CMAKE_SKIP_INSTALL_RPATH``, ``CMAKE_SKIP_RPATH``, ``CMAKE_BUILD_WITH_INSTALL_RPATH``, ``CMAKE_INSTALL_RPATH_USE_LINK_PATH``.